amfoggia/build_system_tools/pkg-config_files.md

 Version: 0.1.1
 Requires.private: basic
 Libs: -L${libdir} -lcool
+Libs.private: /tmp/extra/lib/libextra.so
-Cflags: -I${includedir} -O3 -Wall
+Cflags: -I${includedir} -O3 -Wall -I/tmp/extra/include
 ```
+What do we observe from these files:
+1. `Libs` has the library and the path to the current library
+2. `Libs.private` has the library that does not have a `.pc` file
-What we see here is that `meson` puts the `libbasic` library in the private part of the "requires", and this is done because we declared this library as one of the `dependencies` of `libcool`, and by default, `meson` takes it as private unless stated differently.
+3. `Requires.private` has the `libbasic` library that has a  `.pc` file and that may be only required by the current library and not by another executable --> By default, `meson` takes the `dependencies` as private unless stated differently
+4. `Cflags` has also the include directory of the `libextra` library

 How can we use these files to create an executable from the `main.cpp`code?